zordone/wasm-mandelbrot/README.md

 #### No main method here.
 Emscripten's macros and types are not available, so it can't be compiled to a standalone executable.

+## Conclusion

+WebAssembly should be much faster that JavaScript, even in its "infant" state, but I still couldn't realize that.
+I can't even make it run at the same speed as JavaScript.

+Of course I know that the context switching and the memory copying brings some overhead to a WASM solution, but:

+- The context switching overhead should be neglidgeable compared to the speed win of native code.
+- I excluded the copying time from my measurements, so that's not what makes it slower than expected.

+That's all I have so far.